eissar/eagle-web/readme.md

 - [ ] **Bulk Operations**: Multi-select and batch actions
 - [ ] **Extended File support**: Support Non image item types

+## Configuring

+- use `--block-upload` to block all uploads
+- more coming

 ## Contributing

 Please feel free to submit issues and pull requests.